javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 - Windows that share the same second-level domain: `a.site.com` and `b.site.com`.
 Then setting `document.domain='site.com'` in both of them puts them into the "same origin" state.
 - If an iframe has a `sandbox` attribute, it is forcefully put into the "different origin" state, unless the `allow-same-origin` is specified in the attribute value.
 That can be used to run untrusted code in iframes from the same site.

-The `postMessage` interface allows two windows to talk with security checks:
+The `postMessage` interface allows two windows with any origins to talk:

 1. The sender calls `targetWin.postMessage(data, targetOrigin)`.
 2. If `targetOrigin` is not `'*'`, then the browser checks if window `targetWin` has the origin `targetOrigin`.